 Lauder Greenway Estate, French Renaissance mansion in Greenwich, Connecticut

-Lauder Greenway Estate is a French Renaissance mansion set on a 50-acre property in Greenwich, Connecticut.
-The four-story main residence spans approximately 15,000 square feet with 12 bedrooms, seven bathrooms, a stone carriage house, and additional outbuildings including greenhouses and a multi-car garage.
+Lauder Greenway Estate is a French Renaissance mansion located on Indian Field Road in Greenwich, Connecticut.
+The four-story main house has 12 bedrooms, seven bathrooms, a stone carriage house, greenhouses, and a multi-car garage on the grounds.

 The community of curious travelers